Onna-no-hito/ofBook/11_sound/chapter.md

 `ofSoundStream` gives you access to the computer's sound hardware, allowing you to generate your own sound as well as react to sound coming into your computer from something like a microphone or line-in jack.

-As of this writing, these classes are slated to be introduced in the next minor OF version (0.9.0):
+As of this writing, the following classes are slated to be introduced in the next minor version of openFrameworks (0.9.0):

-`ofSoundBuffer` is used to store a sequence of `float` values, and perform audio-related things on said values (like resampling)
+`ofSoundBuffer` is used to store a sequence of `float` values, and perform audio-related things on those values (like resampling).

 `ofSoundFile` allows you to extract uncompressed ofSoundBuffers from files.

 `ofSoundObject` is an interface for chaining bits of sound code together, similar to how a guitarist might use guitar pedals.
-This is mostly relevant for addon authors or people looking to share their audio processing code.
+This is mostly relevant for coders using addon or people looking to share their audio processing code.

 ## Getting Started With Sound Files

-Playing a sound file is only a couple lines of code in openFrameworks.
-Just point an `ofSoundPlayer` at a file stored in your app's data folder and tell it to play.
+Playing a sound file only needs a couple of lines of code in openFrameworks.
+Just point ofSoundPlayer at a file stored in your app's data folder and tell it to play.

     class ofApp : public ofBaseApp {
       ...